apache/incubator-devlake-website/docs/Configuration/GitHub.md

 #### Additional Settings (Optional)

-- Tags Limit: It'll compare the last N pairs of tags to get the "commit diff', "issue diff" between tags.
+- Tags Limit: It'll compare the last N pairs of tags to get the "commit diff", "issue diff" between tags.
 N defaults to 10.

   - commit diff: new commits for a tag relative to the previous one
   - issue diff: issues solved by the new commits for a tag relative to the previous one